 “Together they collaborated on this EP, creating a double version of “Into the night”, two tracks (Day version and Night version) connected by the same mood made of smooth and progressive deep tech house.”

 ….but I do a lot of work for charity.

-The first here today is for the only make of diamond that I would be seen wearing, Bulgari and their “unique” allegiance with Save The Children.
-I’m not quite sure what its all about, but it features a number of my close personal friends and features a track called “Field”.
+The first is for Bulgari and their allegiance with Save The Children.
+It features a track called “Field”.

 Next up is a lovely film by my actual good friends Ben and Joe Dempsey, for the Autistic Society.